Willie Nolan has a car, but he can't drive it.

 "I sat in a classroom doing nothing," Nolan said.
 "And then, all of sudden, they told me I was graduating.
 And I couldn't even read the diploma."

-Nolan, who is 57, graduated from the D.C. public school system in 1982.
-But a newly released investigation by the Office of the State Superintendent of Education showed that at least 1 of every 10 students graduating from a D.C. public high school last year missed most of the academic year.
+Nolan is 57 years old and graduated from the D.C. public school system in 1982.
+But a newly released investigation by the Office of the State Superintendent showed that at least 1 out of every 10 students graduating from a D.C. public high school last year missed most of the academic year.
 How well do you think some of those students can read?

 D.C.
 Public Schools have been churning out Willie Nolans for decades.
 And in the latest gambit to manufacture a success story, it has created a world of hurt for scores of students who barely made it to school by sending them out in the world with diplomas.

-“I’d say the majority of them — 90 percent — are DCPS graduates,” said Jimmie Williams, who runs the Washington Literacy Center, which has taught hundreds of adults to read since 1963 and estimates that 90,000 adults in the nation’s capital are illiterate.
+"I'd say the majority of them — 90 percent — are DCPS graduates," Jimmie Williams, who runs the Washington Literacy Center, which has taught hundreds of adults to read since 1963 and estimates that there are 90,000 adults in the nation's capital who are illiterate.

 Want to hear the worst part of all this?
 (Yes, it gets worse.)